 Let’s put it this way: the main difference between corrector vs concealer is that corrector brightens and concealer lightens.
 Both are star makeup products to hide and camouflage imperfections and mainly dark circles under the eyes that usually

 Corrector should be applied under concealer to camouflage pigmentation creating a neutral palette.
 Concealers, which tend to have a more skin tone, will help balance out the unnatural tone of your corrector for a smooth and flawless finished look.
+You can learn the best techniques to apply them with this step-by-step makeup tutorials.

 What Color Corrector Is Best For You